 This food group includes meat, poultry, fish, eggs, beans and nuts.
 These foods give us iron and they help to keep our muscles strong.
-Try to include them at two meals every day.
+Try to include protein foods at each mealtime.

 Reduced fat spreads and oils

 Choose small amounts of healthy fats such as rapeseed oil or olive oil for cooking and in salads.
 Healthy fats in small amounts can help to keep our heart healthy.